t4rra/CCStopper/README.md

 <details>
 <summary>Q: Will more features be added?</summary>

 A: Yes!
 They are all in the Future Features section below.
-Any help with the future features is greatly appreciated!
+Any help with that is greatly appreciated!
 </details>

 <details>
 <summary>Q: Will this affect Adobe apps in any negative way?</summary>

 A: No, it won't.
 If you do have Adobe apps (Photoshop, After Effects, etc.) open, it will close them if you decide to end Adobe processes.
-If you decide to block adobe processes some functionality of adobe apps might be lost, however 95% of functionality will remain.
+If you decide to block adobe processes some functionality of Adobe apps might be lost, however 95% of functionality will remain.
 Other than that, everything should work normally.
 Please open an issue if this is not the case.
 </details>

 <details>
 <summary>Q: Is there any way to support the project?</summary>

-A: Please donate your time!
-If you have batch scripting knowledge, please look through the Future Features section below and see what you can contribute.
-Financial donations are not accepted at the moment.
+A: The only thing you can donate is your time!
+If you have batch/powershell scripting knowledge, please look through the Future Features section below and see what you can contribute.
 </details>

 ## Future Features